remusao/Hodor/README.md

-# Brainfuck, OokOok, Hodor
+# One Brainfuck interpreter to rule them all!

-Yet another interpreter for Brainfuck and Ook Ook, written in Haskell.
+Yet another interpreter for Brainfuck dialects:

+* Brainfuck
+* OokOok
+* WoopWoop
+* Hodor

 ## What is this Hodor language ?